sguillot/CompARE/README.md

 - Click on `"New"` and add the full path to the MySQL bin directory (something like `C:\Program Files\MySQL Server\bin`).

-Save everything and check from a command prompt that you have MySQL by typing the command ``mysql --version``.
+Save everything and check from a command prompt that you have MySQL by typing the command:

+    mysql --version

-### For everyone :
+### For everyone:

-From the MySQL workbench or its command prompt (depending on your operating system), connect to your instance and change (if necessary) your SQL root password localhost :
+From the MySQL workbench or its command prompt (depending on your operating system), connect to your instance and change (if necessary) your SQL root password localhost:

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'pass1234';